Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Method

 \begin{definition}[Sink Score, \citealp{gu2025when}] For a given attention head $(l,h)$, the sink score of token $i$ is defined as

 \end{definition}

 This quantity measures the average amount of attention token $i$ receives from all subsequent tokens, normalized by the remaining sequence length.
 High sink scores indicate tokens that persistently attract attention as generation progresses.
+Sink scores are defined independently for each layer and head, yielding a tensor $S \in \mathbb{R}^{L \times H \times T}$.